 Despite being officially announced back in 2014 with pre-alpha footage included, the game has yet to launch due to delays and funding.
 Scorn was initially meant to release in autumn 2021, but has now been pushed back to October 2022.
 This news comes from Ebb Software's CEO, Ljubomir Peklar, stating the game is now "75 percent" complete and will officially launch in October this year.

-With the game previously being set to release in autumn 2021, it's now being pushed back by a year.
+With the game previously being set to release in autumn 2021, it's now pushed back to later this year.
 However, depending on how more work needs to be done, we may be looking at an undefined release date close to the predicted launch.
 Stay tuned for the latest updates.

 Scorn price and availability